 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Campus Info & Services

 St. Mary's University of San Antonio offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
 St. Mary's University of San Antonio also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
-Of the students at St. Mary's University of San Antonio, 70 percent have cars on campus.
 Alcohol is permitted for students of legal age at St. Mary's University of San Antonio.

 |Health insurance offered||Yes|

 At St. Mary's University of San Antonio, 78.5 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $16,785.